Flaxseeds are yet another food that falls under the category of superfoods. In this post, we highlight the benefits of flax seeds for kids.

 - Baking a cake or some cookies?
 Add some flaxseeds into the batter for a nutty and crunchy twist.

-- Add some ground flaxseeds to condiments and accompaniments such as ketchup, mayo, salsa dip, and mustard to make them healthier.
+- Add some ground flaxseeds to condimentsiXFood additives that impart flavor and enhance the taste of a dish. and accompaniments such as ketchup, mayo, salsa dip, and mustard to make them healthier.

 - You can also consider including flaxseeds in gravies, soups, and stews, and they’re so versatile that your kid won’t even know the difference.